mrolle45/scopetools/scopetools/scopes.md

 The algorithm for this is detailed [below](#scope._closure).

-The closure for a closed scope where `var` has Local context, is itself.
+The closure for a closed scope where `var` has BINDING context, is itself.
 The closure for a closed scope where `var` has Global context, is None.
 The closure for the global scope is None.
 Otherwise, the closure is the closure for its parent.